 Answers to common questions about sedation dentistry

 Sedation dentistry is not appropriate for everyone.
-Whether it’s appropriate for you can only be determined after a careful review of your medical history, level of anxiety, and current medications.
+Whether it’s appropriate for you can only be determined after carefully reviewing your medical history, level of anxiety, and current medications.

 Don’t eat or drink during the six hours before receiving treatment under sedation from a sedation dentist near you.
 Depending on the timing of your appointment and other factors, your dentist — but only your dentist — may vary this guideline.

-You should take time off from any professional and caregiving commitments immediately after undergoing sedation under dentistry because the effects of sedative will take time to wear off and you may need time to recover from the treatment you receive under sedation.
+It would help if you took time off from any professional and caregiving commitments immediately after undergoing sedation under dentistry because the effects of sedatives will take time to wear off, and you may need time to recover from the treatment you receive under sedation.
 As for how long to take off, you should ask your dentist that question.
-At minimum, arrange to take the balance of the day off from any responsibilities.
+At a minimum, arrange to take the balance of the day off from any responsibilities.

 Dental anxiety and fear do not need to interfere with your receipt of either routine dental care or urgent dental treatment.
 Whatever your circumstances, give your dental office in NW Calgary a chance to ease your anxiety and fear to ensure you get the care you need.